 Tegan Jovanka, a young Australian living in London, finally about to achieve her dream of becoming an air hostess, simply wanted to get to Heathrow airport for her first day at work.
 She first stepped aboard the TARDIS, not in search of adventure, but to call for help for a flat tyre when she mistook it for a real police box.
 Whisked away through time and space by a Doctor who didn’t realise she was there, she wasn’t the first companion to be introduced that way.

 But while Dodo, Polly and Ben had also been ripped from their home times by accident after dashing through the doors of an ‘ordinary’ police box, they soon marvelled at the fantastic world they’d stumbled upon, relishing their new adventures.
-However, played by Janet Fielding with the a biting wit, Tegan took a dim view of the Doctor’s carelessness and that first impression stuck, with her often sceptical of both his skill at flying the TARDIS and his common sense.
+However, Tegan took a dim view of the Doctor’s carelessness and that first impression stuck, with her often being sceptical of both his skill at flying the TARDIS and his common sense.

 In fairness, experience did seem to confirm her suspicions over and over again.